bryanflorenosos/thetechnoob/content/posts/ssloutboundinspection.md

 Click the generated certificate which is Internal-CA
 Check the forward Trust Certificate
 {{< bokya src="img/forwardtrust.jpg" >}}
-The forward trust tells the firewall, anytime a certificate presented by a webserver for an outbound connection use this cerficate (lab-internal-ca) to proxy that particular certificate, basically the firewall would present itself to the inside client.
+The forward trust tells the firewall, anytime a certificate is presented by a webserver for an outbound connection use this cerficate (lab-internal-ca) to proxy that particular certificate, basically the firewall would present itself to the inside client.

+**Step 3**
+Go to Objects > Decryption Profile
+Click Add
+Name: SSL-Proxy-Decryption-Profile
+{{< bokya src="img/dercyptionprofile.jpg" >}}

+**Step 4**
+Go to Policies > Decryption
+Click Add
+Name: Decrypt
+Important parameters are:
+Action = Decrypt
+Type = ssl-forward-proxy
+Decryption profile = SSL-Proxy-Decryption-Profile
+{{< bokya src="img/ecryption.jpg" >}}  d